Isaaquito53/SkyJump-Pou--clone/README.md

 ---
 # How to run:

-You must have SDL3 installed.
+Download or clone that repo.
 <br/>
-Make sure that you have all the .hpp, .cpp, and SDL3.dll files.
+Make sure that you have all the .dll from the **dependencies** folder inside the same folder where you have the .exe.
 <br/>

-It is recommended to manage all the files with Visual Studio.
+*You can see all the .exe in the **releases** folder.*

 ---
 # Controls: